haiiro-shimeji/gmap/README.txt

 by the '+' symbol.
 This could be used, for example, to plot a series of points that you get from a GPS.

+It should be noted that currently the macro parsing (filter) has much more functionality than can be created using the macro creator.

 Demo
 ----